theNocturni/Mytorch/README.md

 # Mytorch for segmentation
+## Key features
-- pytorch-lighting based segmentation model
+- pytorch-lighting based segmentation model with tricks
+- easy to train segmentation
 - support sweeps using wandb

 # HOW TO USE